r-multiverse/community/README.md

-# r-releases.r-universe.dev
+# r-multiverse.r-universe.dev

-This is the internal R-universe configuration repository for R-releases.
+This is the internal configuration repository for the R-multiverse QA universe.

-For all matters please refer to <https://r-releases.github.io/>.
+For all matters please refer to <https://r-multiverse.org>.